 It is important to know that your COSHH risk assessment is always complete and accurate.
 It is essential to review your risk assessment on a regular basis to be sure that nothing has changed and that your control methods are still effective.
 Triggers for a review can include:

 Where a substance requires a COSHH risk assessment, the following procedure should be followed.
-We will be going into further detail of each of these steps over the coming weeks via nine individual in depth articles:
+We will be going into further detail of each of these steps via nine individual in-depth articles:

 Understanding – What Is COSHH?

 Step 1 – COSHH Risk Assessment – Assessing The Risks